evagorasmakridis/starter-hugo-academic/content/publication/c3/index.md

 ---
-title: "Towards Robust Onboard Control for Quadrotors via Ultra-Wideband-based Localization"
+title: "Onboard Real-Time Multi-Sensor Pose Estimation for Indoor Quadrotor Navigation with Intermittent Communication"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here